okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/roles/index.md

 <ApiOperation method="get" url="/api/v1/iam/resource-sets/${resourceSetIdOrLabel}" />

-Gets a Resource Set by its ID or Label
+Retrieves a Resource Set by its ID or Label

 #### Request parameters